-Lana a vint at alata

-there is no risk paying the TDR, amount of data

-of which means National Grid would receive,

-discrimination. their NHH increasing
+Marana mainade d workload and the

-We are mindful meters powering workload and the
+We are mindful meters powering need for

-of our ESO a small office or need for
+of our ESO a small office or resource.

-obligation to the security hut resource.
+obligation to the security hut Additional

-ensure that no on site would be Additional
+ensure that no on site would be systems and

-technology is equally exempt systems and
+technology is equally exempt processing power

-subject to - we don't processing power would also be
+subject to - we don't would also be

 discrimination, believe the needed, meaning

-positive or scope of the a system upgrade
+positive or scope of the a system upgrade and so pushing

-negative, and exemption is and so pushing
+negative, and exemption is the cost of

-therefore can appropriate, nor the cost of
+therefore can appropriate, nor implementation

-only support a do we have the implementation
+only support a do we have the higher.

-solution which ability to make higher.
+solution which ability to make • This

-applies to all such a This modification
+applies to all such a modification

-generation distinction in our would have an

-impact on tariff
+generation distinction in our would have an impact on tariff

 technologies. systems/proces stability and

 We are, ses.
 We would forecasting.
 It

 however not therefore need could change

 comfortable that someone to how the system is

 the solution as furnish us with used today as the

-written extends the relevant disincentive to demand at peak
+written extends the relevant disincentive to

 a TDR data.
-Assuming times would be
+Assuming demand at peak times would be

 exemption to all that the relevant reduced.
 The

 imports by a HH sites are all proposal could

 Generator (legal either lead to

 entity) rather Measurement unpredictable

 than those Class C or E, generator

-which are the Supplier, behaviour which is out of kilter with
+which are • behaviour which is out of kilter with

+the Supplier, previous ESO

-attributable to a DNO and SVAA 13 OUT OF KILLET WILLT
+attributable to a DNO and SVAA forecasts.

-' • • '

-.
-500

-generating can provide us previous ESO

-station (power with the relevant forecasts.
 The

+generating can provide us unexpected

+station (power with the relevant behaviour could

-plant) and totals to deduct unexpected behaviour could
+plant) and totals to deduct

+(TNU C notontially create

-therefore does from TNUoS potentially create
+therefore does from TNUoS potentially create unforeseen peaks

 not fulfil this liabilities.
-There unforeseen peaks
+There (shift away from

 principle.
-This is is no process by (shift away from
+This is is no process by current triad

-because this which this could current triad
+because this which this could periods).

-modification currently periods).
 Also, it

+modification currently would be

-introduces happen, without would be impossible to
+introduces happen, without impossible to

 discrimination significant accurately predict

-between HH system changes how generators
+between HH system changes how generators will take

-metered (increasing will take
+metered (increasing advantage of this

-demand costs further) advantage of this
+demand costs further) modification.

-customers. and without (in modification.
+customers. and without (in Therefore, tariff

-Where a the case of DNO/ Therefore, tariff predictability/stabi
+Where a the case of predictability/stabi

-Generator Supplier lity could become
+Generator DNO/Supplier lity could become

-imports for the provision) ESO harder to forecast
+imports for the provision) ESO harder to forecast and more volatile.

-purposes of becoming party and more volatile.
+purposes of becoming party Week 24 demand

-powering an to the Week 24 demand
+powering an to the would be

-office, there is MRA/DTSA to would be
+office, there is MRA/DTSA to impacted.
+There

-no difference receive relevant impacted.
-There also needs to be
+no difference receive relevant also needs to be

 between that flows.
 Whilst an understanding

-import and the achievable, of what volume of
+import and the achievable, of what volume of demand is

-• • demand is

-import of any other business there are actually
+import of any there are actually

-significant chargeable and
+other business significant chargeable and

 powering an barriers to this what isn't as

-office and it is being done there will be a new tariff to
+office and it is being done there will be a

-discriminatory to expediently. predict going
+discriminatory to expediently. new tariff to

-treat two similar Alternatively, we forward.
+treat two similar Alternatively, we predict going forward.

-things as though could utilise the
+things as though could utilise the These IT changes

-they are process created
+they are process created and wider

+different - under impacts would

+exempting the CMP266/P339 cost up to £1

+Generator from where million based on

+Generator from where